vmtk/SlicerExtension-VMTK/Docs/CenterlineJunctionAngles.md

 Select a centerline model produced by Extract Centerline, then click **Compute junction angles**.
 The module performs branch extraction internally and creates:

 - a table with one row for every pair of branches of every bifurcation,
-- a curve for each measured branch direction, in a 'vectors' folder,
+- compact tube-style 3D angle annotations for each pair of branches, grouped by pair type and branch order,
-- an angle markup for each pair of branches, in an 'annotations' folder, grouped by the type of the pair.
+- compact tube-style bifurcation vector displays with start and end dots inside the same folders as the angle annotations they support.

 ![Centerline junction angles](CenterlineJunctionAngles.png)